stripe/stripe-php/README.md

 responses which makes it compatible with a wide range of versions of the Stripe API.

-## Support

-New features and bug fixes are released on the latest major version of the Stripe PHP library.
-If you are on an older major version, we recommend that you upgrade to the latest in order to use the new features and bug fixes including those for security vulnerabilities.
-Older major versions of the package will continue to be available for use, but will not be receiving any updates.

 ## Requirements

 PHP 5.6.0 and later.